MicrosoftDocs/Contribute/Contribute/validation-reference/ms-author-missing.md

 ## Suggestion

 `Missing attribute: ms.author.
-Add a valid Microsoft alias.`
+Add the current author's Microsoft alias.`

 ## Resolution

-Add a valid Microsoft alias for ms.author.
+Add the current author's valid Microsoft alias for `ms.author`.
 This should be either the individual author of the article, or a designated team alias.

 <!--make sure to add this file to your includes folder and verify the path-->
 [!INCLUDE [validation-reference-help](includes/validation-reference-help.md)]